sheldonhull/sheldonhull.hugo/content/docs/precommit.md

 - To skip the example above: `SKIP='gotest' git commit -am"feat(fancy): my title" -m"- My Message Body" && git pull --rebase && git push`.
 - To skip multiple: `SKIP='gotest,go-fmt' git myaction`.

+## Filtering & Triggering Tricks

+Let's say you have a document directory and want to trigger a report or doc generation if anything in that changes.

+You can do this pretty elegantly with pre-commit.

+For example, let's add a mage task to generate docs when something in the package directory for go is updated.

+    repos:
+      # for specific updates that should result in an update to matched directories or files.
+      - repo: local
+        hooks:
+          - id: docs:generate
+            name: docs:generate
+            entry: mage docs:generate
+            language: system
+            files: ^pkg/
+            types: [file, go]

+The types is pretty useful to not just try and match on file names.

+Use `identify-cli` which is a python cli and package included when you install pre-commit.

+Run it against a directory or file and you'll get the outputs that pre-commit will accept.

+For example, against a markdown file: `identify-cli README.md` and you should get: `["file", "markdown", "non-executable", "text"]`.
+Any of these (or all) can be put to filter when the hook runs.

+Against a Go file: `["file", "go", "non-executable", "text"]`.

+{{< admonition type="Info" title="LeftHook" open=false >}}

+> Using pre-commit framework heavily, and no longer relying on Lefthook.

 ## Lefthook

 A great tool, but requires more work and not as fully featured as pre-commit.